 Effects on independent online retailers

 While this online boom isn’t all too surprising, it isn’t the only noticeable change in customer behaviour.

 With brand loyalty and choice in stores diminishing and with community spirit harnessed, growing trends to support local and independent traders means consumers are more easily straying from their everyday essential retailers and opting to shop smaller online boutiques.

 Amazon’s Net Profit Soared 84% With Sales Hitting $386 Billion in 2020

 In early 2020, Amazon reduced click to door time from 3.4 to 2.2 days (the industry average is 5.1 days).

-This boom has provided the opportunities for new business.
-For sellers the online market comes with the expectation of extremely fast order fulfilment.
+This boom has provided opportunities for new business.
+For sellers, the online market comes with the expectation of extremely fast order fulfilment.
 This speed is becoming a key battleground.
 It’s the age-old supply chain phenomenon – Right Stock.
 Right Place.
 Right Time.
-With online retailers grasping to keep up with evolving demand; the uncertainty around consumer behaviour and product offering, alongside large MOQs can easily lead to an excess of inventory.
+With online retailers grasping to keep up with evolving demand; the uncertainty around consumer behaviour and product offering, alongside large MOQs, can easily lead to an excess of inventory.

 At SIAN Wholesale, we are working hard to adapt to this online shift.
 Many new customers we’ve gained throughout the last year have been online shops, Amazon and eBay sellers.
 This online territory brings the need for small lead times, small MOQs, and a consistent supply of original and fresh new products.